baatochan/UniversityStuff/README.md

 # University Stuff
-All the stuff like small projects, reports, etc. done during University (Politechnika Wrocławska W4 INF) courses that may be helpful for others.
+All the stuff (like small projects, reports, etc.) done during the university courses (Politechnika Wrocławska W4 INF) that may be helpful for others.